jlries61/SPM_Model_Database/README.md

 The intent is to create a set of Perl scripts to perform the functions above, easing the task of tracking the models built in the course of a project.
 PostgreSQL was selected as the database engine has having the power and flexibility to perform the tasks required.

 ## Legalities
 The scripts and documents included in this package are under copyright, but distributed under the terms of the GNU General Public License version 3, or at the recipient's option, any later version.
 See the file LICENSE in this repository for details.
+The SPM grove files included in this distribution for testing and demonstration purposes are hereby released to the public domain.

 ## Prerequisites
 * Perl 5.
 The minimum version used for testing thus far is 5.28.2, but the language is intended to be generic.